Performances

 Witty Pete

-Next performance: 2026-Feb-18 11:00 (2 hours from now) - Studio Hall
+Next performance: 2026-May-16 11:00 (1 day from now) - Lugoj

 Once upon a time, beyond nine seas and nine lands, there where the map hangs on a nail, where the pig roots about with its curly tail, there lived long ago a poor man by the name of Witty Pete.
 He was mischievous and forever up to tricks: he poked fun at people, teased them, and joked on and on.
 But not with just anyone, only with those who deserved it: the vain, the arrogant, the gloomy, the loud-mouthed, the conceited, the braggarts and, above all… Well now, it wouldn’t do to tell everything right from the start.
 Better you see it with your own eyes!